httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 ~~~

 Dictionary members convey hashing algorithm preferences (see {{algorithms}}).
-Member-keys convey the hashing algorithm (see {{algorithms}}), member-values convey
+Member-keys convey the hashing algorithm (see {{algorithms}}),
-an ascending relative weighted preference between 0 and 10 inclusive.
+member-values convey an ascending relative weighted preference
+and their syntax is `sf-integer` in the range 0 to 10 inclusive.
 1 is the
 least preferred, 10 is the most preferred; a value of 0 means "not acceptable".
-Member-values MUST be of type sf-integer, in the range 0 to 10 inclusive.

 Examples: